ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This profile leverages the following management aspects related to OSCORE groups and discussed in the sections of {{I-D.ietf-core-oscore-groupcomm}} referred below.

-* Management of group keying material (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
+* Management of group keying material (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager is responsible for the renewal and re-distribution of the keying material in the groups of its competence (rekeying).

    The Group Manager performs a rekeying when one or more members leave the group, thus preserving forward security and ensuring that the security properties of Group OSCORE are fulfilled.
 According to the specific application requirements, the Group Manager can also rekey the group upon a new node's joining, in case backward security has also to be preserved.

-* Provisioning and retrieval of authentication credentials (see {{Section 3 of I-D.ietf-core-oscore-groupcomm}}).
+* Provisioning and retrieval of authentication credentials (see {{Section 12 of I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager acts as repository of authentication credentials of group members, and provides them upon request.

-* Synchronization of sequence numbers (see {{Section 6.3 of I-D.ietf-core-oscore-groupcomm}}).
-This concerns how a responder node that has just joined an OSCORE group can synchronize with the sequence number of requesters in the same group.
+* Freshness of messages (see {{Section 5.2 of I-D.ietf-core-oscore-groupcomm}}).
+This concerns how a recipient node can assert freshness of messages received within the group.

 Before sending the Join Response, the Group Manager MUST verify that the joining node actually owns the associated private key.
 To this end, the Group Manager can rely on the proof-of-possession challenge-response defined in {{sec-joining-node-to-GM}}.